onap/archived---policy-engine/docs/platform/policygui.rst

 POLICY Dictionary
 ^^^^^^^^^^^^^^^^^

-| The POLICY DICTIONARY tab is used to create and manage attributes in the dictionaries.
+| The POLICY **Dictionary** tab is used to create and manage attributes in the dictionaries.
 | Each policy type has one or more dictionaries associated with it.
-The dictionaries should contain all attributes that may be referenced by the policies.
-Policy writers have the ability to easily define attributes and add them into the dictionary via the POLICY GUI as shown below.
+Policy writers have the ability to easily define and add attributes into the dictionary as shown below.

 .. image:: PolicyGUI_Dictionary.png